 The initial consultation will focus on your goals while exploring the idiosyncrasies of your general health, body shape, chest shape, breast size, shape and symmetry.

 Breast Reduction FAQs – What You Should Know

-What can I expect during my breast reduction procedure at Waverley House?
+What can I expect during my breast reduction procedure?

-Breast reduction procedures are performed under general anaesthetic and require incisions between the nipples and the crease of the breast.
-Even though the nipple is moved during surgery, the blood supply and nerves will be left intact.
+Breast reduction procedures are usually performed under general anaesthetic and require incisions between the nipples and the crease of the breast.
+Even though the nipple is moved during surgery, the aim to preserve the blood supply and nerves.
 Once the necessary fat and tissue have been removed using liposuction and specific surgical techniques, internal stitches will be added to the breasts for additional support and the incisions will be closed up.
-The average procedure can take anywhere from two to five hours depending on how much tissue needs to be removed.
+The average procedure can take anywhere from two to three hours depending on how much tissue needs to be removed.

-What can I expect after my breast reduction procedure in Adelaide?
+What can I expect after my breast reduction procedure?

-In most instances, patients are able to go home on the same day as their reduction procedure.
-Pain and discomfort can be expected for several days but ice packs and pain medication can be used to alleviate this.
+In most instances, patients are able to go home within two to three days of their reduction procedure.
+Some pain and discomfort can be expected for a few days but ice packs and pain medication can be used to alleviate this.
 Your recovery will depend on how your body reacts to the surgery.
-It’s ideal if you have someone at home who can assist you for several days as your range of movement will be limited.
+It’s ideal if you have someone at home who can assist you for several days as your range of movement may be limited.
 Patients are generally able to return to work after a week but exercise is only recommended three to four weeks after your surgery.
 It’s very important to maintain a stable weight after your surgery to avoid reversing the results of your procedure.
 It’s for this reason that a breast reduction is recommended after your final pregnancy instead of before.
 However, if the pain and discomfort are too severe, patients are encouraged to schedule their procedure sooner rather than later.

 Are there any risks involved with this breast surgery?